nextcloud/spreed/README.md

 All contributions to this repository are considered to be licensed under the GNU AGPLv3 or any later version.

-Contributors to the Spreed.me app retain their copyright.
+Contributors to the Spreed app retain their copyright.
 Therefore we recommend to add following line to the header of a file, if you changed it substantially:

 ```